-An interactive, online workshop where language teachers experience collaborative, game-oriented play, learn how game design principles promote language acquisition, and learn to implement games in their classrooms.
+An interactive, online workshop where language instructors from K-12 and higher ed experience collaborative, game-oriented play, learn how game design principles promote language acquisition, and learn to implement games in their classrooms.
 Tuesday 6/29 and Friday 7/2 are synchronous, and Wednesday 6/30 and Thursday 7/1 involve supported, asynchronous prototype development.
 Based on the Games2Teach project from CASLS (University of Oregon) and CERCLL (University of Arizona).

 - Participants will be able to explain how game design principles promote language acquisition.

 - Participants will articulate at least one lesson in which learning opportunities are extended and enhanced with intentional use of game design principles.

 - Participants will demonstrate understanding of the connection between cognitive processes, play, and how play enhances learning.

 - Participants will demonstrate understanding of how play can promote interactional competence.

 Continuing Professional Education credit hours are available for those who attend the workshop in its entirety.